nealrobbins/liferay-docs/discover/commerce/articles/06-payment methods/00-payment-methods-intro.markdown

 ## Money Order [](id=money-order)

-While there are obvious downsides to money orders--starting with the time it takes to deliver payment through the mail--the payments are widely used in some circles, and not necessarily only by low-tech firms.
+While there are obvious downsides to money orders---starting with the time it takes to deliver payment through the mail---the payments are widely used in some circles, and not necessarily only by low-tech firms.

 +$$$